-Tropical Storm Debby set to bring heavy rain to Williamsburg County.
+Tropical Storm Debby expected to bring 6-12 inches of rain to the Aiken area (2024)

 Top Story